benchan911/tp/docs/UserGuide.md

 #### 4.2.1 Add students’ attendance to event: attendance `attendance add`

-Add a student’s attendance to the performance list.
+Add a student’s attendance to the attendance list.
 This is a step by step command and you may follow the instructions given by the console.
 You may wish to use an existing list found in StudentListCollection.

+Please note that if there are existing students in the attendance list of the chosen event, it will add to the existing students list.
+If you wish to start a new attendance list of the chosen event, please use `attendance clear` to clear the attendance list first.

 Command:  `attendance add`